sc0v0ne/LearnAI/ml/data_science_primer.md

 If for some tasks the performance metric is differentiable, it can be used both as a loss function (perhaps with some regularizations added to it) and a metric such as MSE.

+The article [4] has two parts:

+- The first part covers 10 metrics that are widely used for evaluating classification and regression models.
+- The second part covers 10 metrics that are used to evaluate ranking, computer vision, NLP, and deep learning models.

 ## Performance Metrics For Classification